thomergil/gopro-map-sync/README.md

 ### Advanced usage: using  `--files` to manipulate GPX files

-Sometimes the output of `gopro2gpx` requires only a fix.
+Sometimes the output of `gopro2gpx` requires only a small fix.
 For example, my GoPro Hero 8 Black consistently drops the first 2 points in a GPX track when in TimeWarp Auto mode. `gpxdup` can fix that problem by duplicating the first point.
-Rather than manually creating a file, I can tell `gpxanimator` to run `gpxdup` on the output of `gopro2gpx`.
+Rather than running `gpxdup` manually and storing the result in a file, you can tell `gpxanimator` to run `gpxdup` on the output of `gopro2gpx`.
+If the second column starts with a pipe ( `|`), the rest of the line defines one or more functions to perform on the output of `gopro2gpx`.

 ```
 #